hashicorp/vagrant/website/source/docs/provisioning/ansible_common.html.md

     Possible values:

+    - `"auto"` _(Vagrant will automatically select the optimal compatibilty mode by checking the Ansible version currently available)_
-    - `"1.8"` (Ansible versions prior to 1.8 should mostly work well, but some options might not be supported)
+    - `"1.8"` _(Ansible versions prior to 1.8 should mostly work well, but some options might not be supported)_
-    - `"2.0"` (The generated Ansible inventory will be incompatible with Ansible 1.x)
+    - `"2.0"` _(The generated Ansible inventory will be incompatible with Ansible 1.x)_

-    By default this option is not set, and Vagrant will try to automatically set the optimal compatibilty mode by checking the Ansible version currently available.
-Note that Vagrant doesn't validate this option, and any unsupported value (e.g. "2.3") will also lead Vagrant to auto-detect the compatibility mode.
+    By default this option is set to `"auto"`.
+If Vagrant is not able to detect any supported Ansible version, it will falls back on the compatibility mode `"1.8"` with a warning.

     <div class="alert alert-info">
       <strong>Compatibility Note:</strong>